Rajasthan (film)

 Rajasthan (/rɑːdʒəsθɑːn/) is a 1999 Indian Tamil-language action thriller film directed and co-written by R. K. Selvamani.
 The film stars Sarathkumar and Vijayashanti.
 It was released on 1 May 1999.

 Plot

-When terrorists infiltrate the Indian shores to attack the nuclear scientists, the government forms a special task force, which includes top policemen.
+When terrorists infiltrate India to attack nuclear scientists, the government forms a special task force that includes top policemen and a policewoman.

 Production

 The film's launch and inaugural shoot took place at YMCA Grounds, Chennai.